-Foreign currency price risk:
+Foreign currency price risk

 The Group is exposed to risk from foreign currency prices on financial instruments, such as accounts payable and future purchase commitments denominated in currencies other than the Canadian dollar.
 To manage exposure on future purchase commitments, the Group reviews foreign currency denominated commitments and enters into derivative instruments as necessary.
-As at March 31, 2021, the notional amount of the Group's foreign currency forward contracts was \$1.4 million (March 31, 2020: \$0.4 million).
-A 10% change in foreign exchange rates would have had an effect of \$0.1 million on net earnings for the year ended March 31, 2021.
+As at March 31, 2022, the notional amount of the Group's foreign currency forward contracts was \$1.3 million (March 31, 2021: \$1.4 million).
+A 10% change in foreign exchange rates would have had an effect of \$0.1 million on net earnings for the year ended March 31, 2022.

-Fuel price risk:
+Fuel price risk

 The Group is exposed to risks associated with changes in the market price of marine diesel fuel and LNG fuel.
 In order to reduce price volatility and add a fixed component to the inherent floating nature of fuel prices, the Group may manage its exposure by entering into hedging instruments with certain financial intermediaries.
 Fuel price hedging instruments are used to reduce fuel price risk and to minimize fuel surcharges, not for generating trading profits.
 Gains and losses resulting from fuel forward contracts are recognized as a component of fuel costs.
-The Group's Financial Risk Management Policy limits hedging, to a maximum of 95% of anticipated monthly fuel consumption for the immediately following 12-month period; 90% of anticipated monthly fuel consumption for the period thereafter to the end of 36-month period; and to 70% of anticipated monthly fuel consumption for the period between 36 months and the end of the fifth performance term ("PT5").
+The Group's Financial Risk Management Policy limits hedging, to a maximum of 95% of anticipated monthly fuel consumption for the immediately following 12-month period; and to 90% of anticipated monthly fuel consumption for the period thereafter to the end of the fifth performance term ("PT5").
 PT5 commenced April 1, 2020 and will end on March 31, 2024.